Péricles (footballer, born 1994)

-Péricles da Silva Nunes (born 24 March 1994), simply known as Péricles, is a Brazilian footballer who plays for Goiás as a defensive midfielder.
+Péricles da Silva Nunes (born 24 March 1994), simply known as Péricles, is a Brazilian former footballer who played as a defensive midfielder.

 Club career

 Born in Goiânia, Goiás, Péricles graduated with Goiás' youth setup, and made his senior debuts while on loan at Aparecidense in 2012.
 On 7 January 2015, he was promoted to the main squad by manager Wagner Lopes.

 On 16 May 2015 Péricles made his Série A debut, starting in a 2–0 home win against Atlético Paranaense.